 The motivations behind the two indicators we compare in our manuscript are remarkably similar.
 The Biodiversity Intactness Index (BII) estimates the average abundance of originally present species relative to abundance in an undisturbed habitat1.
 Biomass intactness (BMI) estimates the current above- and below-ground biomass of vegetation relative to the same location without human disturbance2.

 The estimations of BII and BMI are produced using very different datasets – BII uses a large dataset of field estimates of biodiversity while BMI uses a combination of national-level data, forest inventories, remote-sensed data, and data from previous syntheses of forest biomass.
-Despite the differences in the types of data used, given that the aims of BII and BMI are very similar we would expect them to be strongly correlated and congruent in most locations.
-We now mention in our manuscript that these two metrics measure different aspects of biodiversity, and that we expect BII to generally be lower than BMI because biodiversity faces greater threats than land-use change alone (lines 23–26).
+Despite the differences in the types of data used, given that the aims of BII and BMI are very similar we would expect them to be positively correlated and congruent in most locations.
+We now mention in our manuscript that these two metrics measure different aspects of biodiversity, and that while in some degraded forests it is possible that BII exceeds BMI, more generally we expect BII to be lower than BMI because biodiversity faces greater threats than land-use change alone (lines 23–26).

 It is not clear which data are used in the analyse by Martin – from the 2016 Newbold paper (based presumably on 2015 data), or updates on BIP or other websites?
 Give the almost doubling of data between Newbold’s 2015 and 2016 papers, this may influence patterns.